Shankheshwar Jain Temple: History

-In the year 1155 VS (1098 CE), Sajjan Shah built the Shankheshwar Parshwanath Jain Temple on the banks of the Rupen river.
+In the year 1155 VS (1098 CE), Sajjan Shah re-built/ renovated the Shankheshwar Parshwanath Jain Temple on the banks of the Rupen river.
 In Vikram Samvat 1286 (1229 CE), Vastupala—Tejpal renovated this temple under the instructions of Vardhamansuri.
 There were 52 idols in the temple.
 In VS 1302, king Durjansalya, awed by the idol and inspired by Uktasuri, renovated the temple substantially.
 In the fourteenth century VS, the temple was destroyed by Alauddin Khalji.
 In the sixteenth century VS, under the inspiration of Vijaysensuri, a new temple with 52 idols was built.
 In VS 1760 (1703 CE), the sangha built the new temple and got the idol reinstalled.
 Besides the original sanctuary, the temple has an open square, a decorated square, a vast square and two assembly halls.
 The current temple was built in 1811.

 About temples

-The Mulnayak, the main idol, nearly 182 cm high, is a white-coloured idol of Parshvanatha in the Padmasana posture.
+The mulnayak, the main idol, nearly 182 cm high, is a white-coloured idol of Parshvanatha in the Padmasana posture.
 In the Shvetambara tradition, idols tend to derive their name from a geographical region, the Shankheshwar Parshvanatha is one of 108 prominent idols of Parshvanath idols.
 There are dozen of replica temples and icons of Shankheshwar Parshvanatha.
 The idol of Bhidbhanjan Parshvanath is in a small temple to the right of the main idol, and the idol of Ajitnatha is in a small temple to the left of the main idol.
 The idols of Dharanendra, Padmavati, Parshva and Chakreshwari are also in the temple.
 On the tenth day of the month of Posh, the tenth day of the dark half of the month of Magasar, and during the Diwali days, thousands of pilgrims come to observe a two-day-long fast.

 Shankheshwar is considered one of the most important Jain tīrtha.
 Shankheshwar Parshvanath Stavan, a hymn dedicated to Shankheshwar Parshvanath, is one of the most performed Jain prayer.
 Sankhesvara Stotram is another hymn to Shankheshwar Parshvanatha compiled by Mahopadhyaya Yashovijaya.

 At present, the temple complex is under renovation.
 The doors of the small temples on the passage for going around the temple are being enlarged, and the height of their summits will be raised.